From Raja Ampat to Bunaken: My Honest Experience & Recommendations

 When I was in Raja Ampat, a few other divers kept telling me, “You have to go to Bunaken.”
-So when I finished up there, I decided to see it for myself.
-The diving here is completely different — it’s all wall dives, where you descend along these dramatic coral cliffs that just drop straight into the deep blue.
-It’s a little surreal, floating beside a wall that seems to go on forever.
+So after finishing up there, I decided to see it for myself.
+The diving here is completely different.
+Bunaken is known for its dramatic wall dives — you descend alongside towering coral cliffs that plunge straight down into the deep blue.
+It feels almost surreal, hovering beside a reef wall that seems to drop off forever.

 If I had more time, I would have continued on to Bangka and Lembeh.
-Everyone I met swore Bangka was their favorite island, though the accommodations were pricier and there weren’t many hostels.
+Everyone I met swore Bangka was their favorite island, though accommodations there are pricier and hostel options are limited.
 It’s definitely on my list for next time.
-It is difficult to get to the other islands, such as Nain Island or Siladen Island and it will cost you alot to get there, especially if you are traveling solo.
-Most people come to this area to scuba dive, not island hop.

-I flew into Manado and arranged a pickup through my hotel to get to the island — definitely the easiest option.
-On the way back, I took the public boat instead since the timing worked out, and it was a fun, more local experience.
+From Raja Ampat, Wasai, I was able to fly into Manado and stayed the night in Manado and arranged a pickup in the morning through my hotel to get to Bunaken — definitely the easiest option.
+Know that if you fly into Manado later in the day, you will likely have to spend the night in Manado.
+On the way back to Manado, I took the public boat instead since the timing worked out, and it was a fun, more local experience.

 You can stay pretty much anywhere on Bunaken since the island is quite small, but I’d recommend choosing a place along the main strip (Pantai Liang Beach) — it’s where most of the dive shops, restaurants, and boats are based.
-The beach isn’t a type of beach you lay out on.
+Note though that the beach isn’t the type of beach you want to just lay out on.
+The other side of the island has some resorts but they are more remote and not as much there.
+There isn’t a long strip of beach as well, but I did like the restaurant Cocoblue Cafe.
+The restaurants on the island overall aren’t very appealing so I was happy that my accommodations served all the meals included in my stay.

 I stayed at Happy Gecko Resort and most of the hotels/homestays you can book the dives through them.
 They have a three-day minimum for diving, which worked out perfectly for me.
 It’s also worth reaching out to hotels or dive resorts directly on WhatsApp instead of booking through sites like Booking.com — the prices are usually cheaper that way.